barbosa88/celfocus-backend-challenge/README.md

 The candidate should use the following tools / frameworks to support the implementation of the API:
 - Java 8 (or 11)
 - Spring boot
-- MongoDB
+- H2 DB
 - Junit/Mockito
 - Maven
 - Lombok/Mapstruct (not mandatory, but appreciated)

-We suggest to use <a href="https://start.spring.io/" target="_blank">Spring initializr</a> to generate your project.
+We suggest using our minimal setup provided in the template to minimize setup time.
+We expect you to add other relevant dependencies required for your own implementation.

+#### Default configuration
+- Server is running on port 8083
+- H2 console is available at http://localhost:8083/h2-console/
+- Swagger UI is available at http://localhost:8083/

 # Evaluation Criteria